spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/batch-processing-of-subjects/intro-to-batch-processing-scripts.rst

 The SCT team itself regularly creates customized pipelines for its research efforts.
 You can see examples of different projects and studies here: https://github.com/sct-pipeline

 SCT also provides a large example script called ``batch_processing.sh`` that is meant to introduce all of the main functionality within SCT.
+You can read more about this on the :ref:`Batch Processing Example <getting-started>` page.

 For the purposes of this tutorial, however, we will focus on a smaller script called ``process_data.sh`` that is included alongside the data for this tutorial.
 The sample script contains a basic processing workflow, demonstrating how to compute CSA for T2 data, and MTR for the white matter regions of MT data.